SJKenyon/Sparta-Eng9-DemoQA/README.md

 This is a test automation framework built to test the user interface of the Demo QA e-commerce website: http://store.demoqa.com/

 ## How to run the program
+1. Clone this repository to your machine by downloading the zip file
+2. Extract the contents of the zip file
+3. Open the Terminal
+4. From the Sparta-Eng9-DemoQA directory, run the command ``cucumber`` in the console
+5. To run unit tests on the generator library, navigate to the features/lib/generator directory and run the command ``rspec``

 ## Original Test Plan